128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-accept    Indicates elements matching the rule should not be filtered by the calling construct reject    Indicates elements matching the rule should be filtered by the calling construct
+- accept: Indicates elements matching the rule should not be filtered by the calling construct
+- reject: Indicates elements matching the rule should be filtered by the calling construct

 ## `configure authority routing filter rule ge`